-I think we all know of a few ‘amazing’ stories about thoroughbreds rescued from the brink of going to slaughter and going on to be amazingly talented horses performing to Olympic level.
-I am also sure there are thousands of stories where thoroughbreds have been re-homed and re-educated to be dependable, talented riding horses.
+We all know of a few ‘amazing’ stories about thoroughbreds rescued from the brink of going to slaughter and going on to be amazingly talented horses performing to Olympic level.
+And there are thousands of stories where thoroughbreds have been re-homed and re-educated to be dependable, talented riding horses.

 THE RACING LIFE

-In a survey we conducted in 2001 while I was a student at UNE that was later published in the Australian Veterinary Journal (Richards et al 2006) we found that thoroughbreds in racing stables are fed an average of 7.3 kg of grain based feed per day.
+In a survey conducted in 2001 published in the Australian Veterinary Journal (Richards et al 2006) we found that thoroughbreds in racing stables are fed an average of 7.3 kg of grain based feed per day.
 Some trainers fed as much as 13 kg of grain per day and feeding just twice a day was the norm.

 Oats was the most commonly fed grain while corn, barley and commercial feed mixes were also popular choices.
 It was uncommon for trainers to use ‘cooked’ grains.
 As a result of these high grain diets fed in large meals where much of the starch would be considered indigestible in the small intestine we found that around 25% of horses were experiencing hindgut acidosis.